 Justin wanted to write something that would be fun and exciting for parents to read to children, or for children to read independently.
 Escape from Nettle Farm was a finalist in the 2017 People’s Book Prize and received the Red Ribbon Award in the 2016 Wishing Shelf Book Awards.
 He has since published 3 more children’s books and is currently hard at work on the fourth.
 My Bunny, a beautiful rhyming picture book, was also a finalist in the 2017 Wishing Shelf Book Awards.

-Escape from Nettle Farm, an illustrated children’s chapter book, was published on 16th November 2016 for ages 6 to 10.
+Escape from Nettle Farm, an illustrated children’s chapter book was published on 16th November 2016 for ages 6 to 10.

 My Bunny, a rhyming picture book, was published on 20th November 2017 for children aged 6 and under.